 Weight and size

 UV and LED lamps are usually light and easy to transport, however LED lamps are typically lighter than UV lamps.
 LED lamps are also smaller in size, compared to UV lamps which are slightly heavier and larger.
 If you are a mobile nail beautician and are looking for something lighter and easier to move around, a LED lamp may be a better option for you.

 Typically, the higher the wattage rating, the better the curing efficiency and faster the drying time.
 However, as the wattage of the lamp increases, so does the price.
 Anything below 10 wattages is not recommended for UV or LED lamps as they don’t work as well.
 Generally, a LED nail lamp uses less energy, so are more eco-friendly and cost effective whereas a UV lamp uses more energy to achieve the same results.

 The bulb life of LED and UV lamps are significantly different.
 Whilst UV lamps have a bulb-life of 1000 hours and usually need replacing every six months, LED lamps last for around 50,000 hours so you never need to replace the bulb.
 So, although LED lamps are more expensive, you don’t need to replace them periodically like UV lamps.

-The price of nail lamps are obviously dependent on the brand you go for and your budget.
-LED lamps do tend to be more expensive than UV lamps.
-UV lamps are typically more affordable, but remember that the bulb life doesn’t last as long and they use more energy.
+The price of nail lamps are dependent on the brand you go for and your budget.
+LED lamps are usually more expensive than UV lamps.
+UV lamps are typically more affordable but remember that the bulb life doesn’t last as long, and they use more energy.
 It is also important to note that due to recent demand, LED lamps are becoming slightly cheaper to buy.